-- The teen pregnancy rate has reduced year on year in Herefordshire and is now 14.5% per 1,000, which equates to just 44 pregnancies (2016).
-This is the lowest rate in the region and one of the lowest compared to other similar areas (the rate has almost halved since 2010). - Changes in models of care to support children in mental health crisis have been implemented, including extended provision for urgent assessments for young people experiencing a crisis.
-This is now available seven days per week in partnership with the local Children's Ward.
+- The teen pregnancy rate has reduced year on year in Herefordshire and is now 13.2% per 1,000, which equates to just 39 pregnancies (2017).
+This is the lowest rate in the region and one of the lowest compared to other similar areas (the rate has more than halved since 2010). - Changes in models of care to support children in mental health crisis have been implemented, including extended provision for urgent assessments for young people experiencing a crisis.
+This is now available seven days per week in partnership with the local Children's Ward. - A review into special educational needs and disabilities by the CQC and Ofsted in September 2016 acknowledged the low waiting times and flexible provision by Child and Adolescent Mental Health Services.

-- A review into special educational needs and disabilities by the CQC and Ofsted in September 2016 acknowledged the low waiting times and flexible provision by Child and Adolescent Mental Health Services. - 2017 saw Herefordshire youngsters out-performing pupils nationally in the Year1 Phonics Screening Check.
-84 per cent of Herefordshire pupils achieved the threshold mark or better compared to 81 per cent across England.
-This represents a rise of 15 percentage points since 2013. - There is clear evidence that standards are rising in both primary and secondary schools and academies across the county.
-In 2017 the performance of all pupils in Year R in Herefordshire ranked in the top 25% (top quartile) of all local authorities, with 75% achieving a good level of development; this maintains our positive upward trend since 2013.
-Boys in Herefordshire outperformed the England average in 2017 and Herefordshire girls were amongst the highest performers in the country.
+- 2018 saw Herefordshire young people out-performing pupils nationally in the Year1 Phonics Screening Check.
+Eighty four per cent of Herefordshire pupils achieved the threshold mark or better compared to 82 per cent across England.
+This represents a rise of 16 percentage points since 2013. - There is clear evidence that standards are rising in both primary and secondary schools and academies across the county.
+In 2018 the performance of all pupils in Reception year in Herefordshire ranked in the top 25% (top quartile) of all local authorities, with 74.1% achieving a good level of development.
+Boys in Herefordshire outperformed the England average in 2018 and Herefordshire girls were amongst - Great progress has been made in implementing Education Health and Care (EHC) plans all children and young people with a Special Educational Need Statement now have a plan in place. - In total 366 families with significant challenges and in need of early help have been supported to make sustainable change (up to December 2018). - The rate (per 100,000 youth population) of first time entrants to the criminal justice system has reduced (from 565.2 in 2015 to 529 in 2016 to 447.2 in 2017), although this is still higher than the national average (295.1) and is currently a priority for the Community Safety Partnership. - As part of its commitment to support looked after children into adulthood, the Local Authority has introduced a council tax exemption for care leavers (up to the age of 25).